Crohn's Disease in Children

 Call your child's provider right away if your child has Crohn's disease and regular symptoms change or new symptoms appear.

-Key points about Crohn's disease
+Key points about Crohn's disease in children

 - Crohn's disease is when there is redness, swelling (inflammation), and sores along the digestive tract.